 Homemade Cranberry Orange Sauce

-Skip the can this year and make a homemade cranberry sauce with orange zest.
+Make a homemade cranberry sauce with orange zest and skip the can this year.
 You won’t believe how much better it tastes, or how easy it is to make.

 I mention Produce for Kids on this site quite often because I work for them a lot.
 But you might not really know who they are or what I do with them.
 I thought I’d share a delicious fresh produce-packed recipe today and tell you more about them.
 The produce-packed recipe is for a homemade cranberry sauce that uses fresh cranberries, mandarin oranges and fresh ginger root.
 It’s super-easy to make and is so much better than canned.